Jinetics/pyFCM-docs/docs/index.md

 temperature).
 - `cathode_flow_module` and `anode_flow_module` (for fuel cell testing; optionally provided by Jinetics): These modules set and read the flow rates of gases and water for the anode and cathode side during fuel cell testing.
-It is equipped to switch between multiple gases and uses our in-house machine learning module to set the RH accurately.
+It is equipped to switch between multiple gases and uses our in-house algorithm module to set the RH accurately.
 - `backpressure_module` (for fuel cell testing; optionally provided by Jinetics): This module sets the backpressures of the anode and cathode during fuel cell testing.
 - `load_hardware` (for fuel cell and electrolyzer testing; optionally provided by Jinetics): This module manages the load during fuel cell testing or manages the power source during electrolyzer testing.
 It sets voltage and currents during testing.
-- `potentiostate_hardware` (for fuel cell and electrolyzer testing; optionally provided by Jinetics): This module manages the potentiostat during fuel cell and electrolyzer testing.
+- `potentiostat_hardware` (for fuel cell and electrolyzer testing; optionally provided by Jinetics): This module manages the potentiostat during fuel cell and electrolyzer testing.
 It enables functions like cyclic voltammetry, squarewave mode, among others.

 Furthermore, Jinetics supports additional software components (at additional charge):

-- `recipe_loading_module`: Enables the loading of test recipes through step-by-step yaml files.
+- `recipe_loading_module`: Enables the loading of test recipe files for ease of use and editing.
 - `data_plotting_module`: Live-view during data acquisition.
-- `data_analysis`: Analysis code for fuel cell testing protocols and summary of acquired data results.
+- `data_analysis`: Analysis code for fuel cell testing protocols and detailed analysis of acquired data results.
 - A graphic user interface (GUI) that enables the operation of this software without a single line of code.